Prathamesh-Shanbhag/100-days-of-code/r1-log.md

 - The API's used were CocktailsDB API and RandomUser API
 - Made use of all AJAX Concepts like fetch, async/await.
 - Also modularized the code!

+COCKTAILS API PROJECT

+This is one project I would recommend to others , who want to fortify their JavaScript Basics,because this project will touch on those topics from the start very well.
+I really had fun making this project, Do check it out and let me know your thoughts on it!
+LINK IN BIO!

+### R1D6

+- GETTING STARTED WITH REACT!
+- Finally Started with React and got introduced to create-react-app the ready-to-go template for react web-apps.

+- Dealt with a minor bug in the cocktails api project which was preventing the fetch request , which stopped the Single Drink Page from Loading.